H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

     → allis-memory:8056
 ```

-The dedicated output façade at port 8017 sits downstream of this core enforcement and adds audit tagging.

 ---

 ## 16.6 Tier 2b — Output Façade Layer (`allis-bbb-output-filter`, Port 8017)

 ### 16.6.1 Role and Architecture

-`allis-bbb-output-filter` (host port 8017) is a dedicated output-filter façade that ensures all content generated by the LLM ensemble crosses a distinct, auditable output boundary before leaving the system.
-It operates over `allis-blood-brain-barrier:8016` (core enforcement) and adds explicit audit metadata to every filtered response.
+`allis-bbb-output-filter` (host port 8017) is a dedicated output-filter façade that
+ensures all content generated by the LLM ensemble crosses a distinct, auditable output
+boundary before leaving the system.

 **Confirmed operational:** April 16, 2026 16:46 UTC